angad08/KNN-application-Using-Streamlit/README.md

 3.Install streamlit library using pip command but do make sure you run the pip installation on command prompt as Administrator.

+4.
-4.Run the following command streamlit _**run streamlit_KNN.py**_ on command prompt.
+  a.
+Run the following command _**streamlit run streamlit_KNN.py**_ on command prompt.
 If at all this doesnt run on command prompt try the anaconda prompt.
-There it might run.
+    There it might run if trying to run only the streamlit web application.Copy this url **http://localhost:8501** in your desired browser if the command prompt sucessfully         displays the Local Url and Network Url as shown below

+  b.
+To Run The Heroku web application,refer the youtube link below.

 5.When you create a csv file Make Sure The column names selected are X_AXIS,Y_AXIS,CLASS(IF YOU WANT TO USE THIS FOR CLASSIFICATION),REG(IF YOU WANT TO USE FOR REGRESSION).

-6.Copy this url **http://localhost:8501** in your desired browser if the command prompt sucessfully displays the Local Url and Network Url as shown below

-7.
+6.
 [OPTIONAL]
 Create your own application on heroku or anywhere else.
 For My application deployed on heroku,The Link is _**https://knearestneighbours.herokuapp.com/**___ .Try Your own deployemnt.
   a.
 For deployment,You will Need an Account on heroku.